-Writing Program courses
+Writing Program Courses

 The Writing Program specializes in courses geared towards the needs of writers who are experts in scholarly, research, and professional fields.
-We also introduce first year students to the study and practice of expert writing, and we offer graduate students and advanced undergraduates courses in special writing topics such as argument, style, legal writing, and non-fiction narrative.
+We also introduce first-year students to the study and practice of expert writing.
+Finally, we offer graduate students and advanced undergraduates courses in special writing topics such as argument, style, legal writing, and non-fiction narrative.

 Academic and Professional Writing (The Little Red Schoolhouse)

-- For upper-level undergraduates: English 13000 (Summer 2016, Winter 2017, Spring 2017) (Extended course description)
+- For upper-level undergraduates: English 13000 (Summer, Winter, Spring)

-- For continuing students and working professionals: Effective Writing (Autumn and Spring, 2016-17) (Extended course description)
+- For continuing students and working professionals: Effective Writing (Autumn and Spring, 2017-18) (Extended course description)

 For first-year undergraduates: required writing sequence